Developing leading NHS HR policies: Yeovil District Hospital NHS Foundation Trust

 The group achieved its aim of stripping away unnecessary text, leaving short and simple information, as demonstrated by the disciplinary process, which was reduced from 30 pages to four.

-The resulting manual hits all objectives set at the beginning of the process; it is:
+The resulting manual hit all objectives set at the beginning of the process; it being:

-The manual looks to have achieved its overall purpose of increasing staff retention and satisfaction.
-Staff turnover has decreased by five per cent, sickness level is below three per cent (compared to a national average of 4.4 per cent) and the trust currently has no nursing vacancies.
-The success has encouraged the trust to use this approach for all future documents, specifically in their people and organisational development plan.
+The manual achieved its overall purpose of increasing staff retention and satisfaction.
+Staff turnover decreased by five per cent and sickness level decreased to below three per cent (compared to a national average of 4.4 per cent at the time).
+The success encouraged the trust to use this approach for all future documents, specifically in its people and organisational development plan.

 Sharing learning

-Since 2020, YDH have again worked in partnership with staff side and international colleagues to update the policy manual, this updated version now incorporates Just and Learning principles.
-Trusts from around the country continue to take interest in this project and take learning into their own policies.
+YDH again worked in partnership with staff side and international colleagues to update the policy manual.
+This updated version now incorporates Just and Learning principles.
+Trusts from around the country took interest in this project and learning into their own policies.